 After four years of research and production, “Kingdom of Women”, a documentary presented by Silk Rain Media and Produced by CIN has been released worldwide.
-The documentary shall bear witness to the lives and culture of the Mosuo, the only existing matriarchal society in the world.
+The documentary shall bear witness to the lives and culture of the Mosuo, the existing matriarchal society in the world.

 High above the mountains in South Western China, where Yunnan and Sichuan (of panda fame) border each other, lies the seldom-visited Lugu Lake.
 Along its banks, we find the Mosuo people who have continuously practiced the matriarchal systems for centuries.
 Whether out of volition, or of necessity, the Mosuo women have taken on leader ship in their society for the past two thousand years.